-For a seasoned web developer, adding support for website push notifications to your site via a push notification provider is a piece of cake.
+For a seasoned web developer, adding support for web push notifications to your site via a push notification provider is a piece of cake.
 You simply:

 However, according to most stats, only about 0.25% of world’s population are developers – so we don’t blame you if you needed some help getting set up.